yuhsuan1203/VRDL/HW2/README.md

-# Visual Recognition using Deep Learning HW2
+# Visual Recognition using Deep Learning Homework 2
 ## Celebrity faces generation using GAN (Generative Adversarial Network)
 In this homework, we build a deep convolutional GAN to generate faces.